-The deadline for submission by 11:30 pm on Sunday, April 9th.
-Our students have been emailed the 2023 Engineering Grad Slide Submission google form from firstname.lastname@example.org.
+The deadline for submission is typically early April.
+Our students will be emailed the 2024 Engineering Grad Slide Submission form from firstname.lastname@example.org.
 Students missing the deadline will NOT have a slide included in the slideshow.

 To prevent others from submitting a slide for you, you must submit from your UConn email account.
 Short on time?
 Have a parent/sibling/friend make a slide for you and email it to you so YOU can submit it form your UConn email address.
 The slide must meet ALL of these conditions to be included:

 Most students use a portrait oriented picture and put a banner with the information we require to “fill in” the slide and make it LANDSCAPE orientation.
 Remove “red-eye” if you can, since this looks very bad on the Gampel jumbo TVs.
 Do NOT s t r e t c h your photo – this produces odd-looking results.